 Pancake Day falls on Shrove Tuesday every year.
+This year it will be Tuesday 1st March 2022.
 If you are wondering what that is and why we celebrate it, then read on!
 There is also a tasty Mary Berry pancake recipe to share with you, so you can start flipping your own pancakes on Tuesday.
 Any that you don’t manage to get stuck on the ceiling or on the floor you can eat!Pancakes are delicious, and many countries have their own versions of them.
 The French have their crepe, which is the closest of all pancakes to the thin English ones.
 American style pancakes are thick and fluffy.
 The Scotch pancake is made with cream of tartar, and the Irish Boxty is a potato pancake.
 Pancakes in their many guises are found in Japan, Europe, Russia, (think Blini and caviar) probably the most decadent of pancake toppings!

 Toppings have changed over the years to include, maple syrup, chocolate spread, fresh fruit, ice cream.
 Bacon remains the number one favourite savoury topping.
 You may also be surprised to learn that the classic English topping of lemon juice and sugar remains the most popular.